phetsims/qa/issue-templates/dev-test-template.md

 - Try to include browser version numbers
 - If there is a console available, check for errors and include them in the Problem Description.
 - Run through the string tests on at least one platform, especially if it is about to go to rc.
+- Check the Game Up harness on one platform.

 <!--- [CAN BE OMITTED, SHOULD BE EDITED IF NOT OMITTED] -->